Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Expected Charge Transfer Channels and Involved Potential Energy Surfaces

-N$_2$Ar$^{2+}$ / N$_2^{2+}$Ar$~\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\rightarrow$ N$_2^{+}$ + Ar$^{+}$ I
+N$_2$Ar$^{2+}$ / N$_2^{2+}$Ar $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\rightarrow$ N$_2^{+}$ + Ar$^{+}$ (I)

-N$_2$Ar$^{2+}$ / N$_2^{2+}$Ar $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\rightarrow$ N$^{+}$ + N + Ar$^{+}$ II
+N$_2$Ar$^{2+}$ / N$_2^{2+}$Ar $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\rightarrow$ N$^{+}$ + N + Ar$^{+}$ (II)

-As the N-N bond continues to elongate, the PESs of N$_2^{+}$(D$^2\Pi_g$)Ar$^{+}$($\mathrm{^2P}$) and N$_2^{2+}$(a$^3\Pi_u$)Ar intersect once more, enabling a second CT event.
-For clusters initially prepared in the N$_2^{2+}$(a$^3\Pi_u$)Ar state, dissociation proceeds via a two-step sequence: first, N$_2^{2+}$(a$^3\Pi_u$) captures an electron from Ar, forming N$_2^{+}$Ar$^{+}$; subsequently, as the N-N bond stretches, an electron is transferred back to Ar$^{+}$, overcoming a substantial potential barrier.
-In contrast, for clusters initially in the N$_2$Ar$^{2+}$($\mathrm{^3P}$) state, neutral N$_2$ sequentially accepts two electrons from Ar$^{2+}$, ultimately driving dissociation.
-Remarkably, if the N$_2$-Ar distance remains sufficiently short after the second CT, the emerging N$^{+}$ ion can bind to the neutral Ar atom, yielding a new [NAr]$^{+}$ species via ion transfer.
-This secondary surface crossing therefore opens two additional dissociation pathways:\\
+As the N-N bond continues to elongate, the N$_2^{+}$(D$^2\Pi_g$)Ar$^{+}$($\mathrm{^2P}$) and N$_2^{2+}$(a$^3\Pi_u$)Ar PESs intersect again, allowing a second CT event.
+For clusters starting in N$_2^{2+}$(a$^3\Pi_u$)Ar, dissociation is two-step: N$_2^{2+}$(a$^3\Pi_u$) captures an electron from Ar, forming N$_2^{+}$Ar$^{+}$, and then, as the N-N bond stretches, an electron transfers back to Ar$^{+}$.
+If the initial state is N$_2$Ar$^{2+}$($\mathrm{^3P}$), neutral N$_2$ sequentially accepts two electrons from Ar$^{2+}$, ultimately driving dissociation.
+Crucially, if the N$_2$-Ar distance is sufficiently short after the second CT, the emerging N$^{+}$ ion can bind to neutral Ar, yielding the new [NAr]$^{+}$ species via ion transfer.
+This secondary surface crossing opens two additional dissociation pathways: \\

-N$_2$Ar$^{2+}$ $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\xrightarrow{\text{CT}}$ N$_2^{2+}$Ar $\rightarrow$ N$^{+}$ + N$^{+}$ + Ar III
+N$_2$Ar$^{2+}$ $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\xrightarrow{\text{CT}}$ N$_2^{2+}$Ar $\rightarrow$ N$^{+}$ + N$^{+}$ + Ar (III)

-N$_2$Ar$^{2+}$ $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\xrightarrow{\text{CT}}$ N$_2^{2+}$Ar $\rightarrow$ N$^{+}$ + [NAr]$^{+}$ IV
+N$_2$Ar$^{2+}$ $\xrightarrow{\text{CT}}$ N$_2^{+}$Ar$^{+}$ $\xrightarrow{\text{CT}}$ N$_2^{2+}$Ar $\rightarrow$ N$^{+}$ + [NAr]$^{+}$ (IV)